cIAmAShape/NGPTesting/pm_eng/prompt_engineering.md

 | OpenAI ChatGPT (GPT-3.5)                  | No account required <br />Cannot reliably browse the web |[Chat GPT](https://chatgpt.com/)|
 | Claude.ai (Claude 3 Haiku)                | Good in-depth reasoning <br />Requires an Account        |[Claude](https://claude.ai/)|
 | Hugging Face Chat (Mistral, Zephyr, etc.) | Flexible options <br />Requires an Account               |[HuggingFace](https://huggingface.co/)|

+## Prompt Engineering Tips
+These tips are inspired by OpenAI’s [official prompt engineering](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-the-openai-api) best practices that we have tailored for generating high-complexity Python code to handle simulations, mathematical modeling, and other related fields.<br />

+To be clear, these tips are **not** just for Python code.
+They work great in whatever field you are looking towards and are applicable in most - if not all - fields.
+Our exercises that we will be doing later are simply about graphical Python.<br />

+Without further ado, here are the tips!